Vinlic/WebVideoCreator/README.en-US.md

 // Configure WVC
 wvc.config({
     // Choose an appropriate encoder based on your hardware.
 Here, we are using the h264_nvenc encoder for Nvidia graphics cards.
-    // You can refer to the options provided in VIDEO_ENCODER for encoder selection.
+    // Encoder selection can refer to docs/video-encoder.md
     mp4Encoder: VIDEO_ENCODER.NVIDIA.H264
 });